AI & Machine Learning

 The Role of Looker’s Semantic Model

-One piece of Google’s architecture that often gets underemphasized is Looker’s LookML as the ontological foundation.
-LookML is essentially a business-logic definition language for BigQuery schemas — it defines dimensions, measures, join relationships, and drill paths in a way that maps business concepts to SQL expressions.
-When Google’s NL2SQL pipeline uses Looker’s semantic model, it gets a pre-built, business-team-maintained ontology for free.
+One piece of Google’s ecosystem that often gets underemphasized is Looker’s LookML as a governed semantic foundation.
+LookML is essentially a business-logic definition language for analytical schemas — it defines dimensions, measures, join relationships, filters, access rules, formatting, and drill paths in a way that maps business concepts to governed query behavior.
+When Gemini-powered conversational analytics in Looker uses the Looker semantic model, it gets a business-team-maintained semantic layer instead of asking the model to infer everything from raw table names.

 This is significant for two reasons.
 First, it means the ontology is owned by the data team, not the ML team — the people who know what “revenue” means maintain the canonical definition, and the NL2SQL agent consumes it.
 This is the right ownership model.
 ML teams are good at building agents; they’re not good at knowing that fiscal Q4 ends February 28th for this particular company.

 Second, it provides a natural integration point with existing governance workflows.
-If your company already has a Looker semantic layer, you have the raw material for an NL2SQL ontology without building from scratch.
-The incremental investment is in the retrieval pipeline and the prompt engineering, not in the semantic modeling itself.
+If your company already has a Looker semantic layer, you have much of the raw material for an NL2SQL semantic layer without building from scratch.
+The incremental investment is in retrieval, planning, validation, entitlement checks, and evaluation — not in asking the LLM to rediscover business logic every time someone asks a question.

 For teams without Looker, the equivalent is a dbt project with well-defined metrics and thorough documentation, or a standalone business glossary maintained in something like DataHub, Atlan, or Alation.
 The format matters less than the practice: having a team-maintained, structured mapping between business language and schema that the NL2SQL agent can query at inference time.